LiqunZhao/Neural-ordinary-differential-equations-based-Lyapunov-Barrier-Actor-Critic-NLBAC/README.md

 ***CPO, PPO-Lagrangian and TRPO-Lagrangian***: https://github.com/openai/safety-starter-agents

-Three environments called `Unicycle`, `SimulatedCars (Simulated Car Following)` and `Planar Vertical Take-Off and Landing (PVTOL)` are provided in this repository.
-In `Unicycle`, a unicycle is required to arrive at the desired location, i.e., destination, while avoiding collisions with obstacles. `SimulatedCars (Simulated Car Following)` involves a chain of five cars following each other on a straight road.
+Four environments called `Unicycle`, `Car Following`, `Planar Vertical Take-Off and Landing (PVTOL)` and `Quadrotor` are provided in this repository.
+In `Unicycle`, a unicycle is required to arrive at the desired location, i.e., destination, while avoiding collisions with obstacles. `Car Following` involves a chain of five cars following each other on a straight road.
 The goal is to control the acceleration of the $4^{th}$ car to keep a desired distance from the $3^{rd}$ car while avoiding collisions with other cars.
 In `Planar Vertical Take-Off and Landing (PVTOL)`, a quadcopter is required to reach a destination while avoiding obstacles, keeping within a specified range along the Y-axis and within a specific distance from a safety pilot along the X-axis.
+In `Quadrotor`, a physics-engine-based quadrotor is required  to approach towards and finally arrive at a desired destination, while keeping both the vertical and horizontal positions within a pre-defined range, and avoiding the collision with an obstacle.

-***Detailed descriptions of the three environments can be found in the last part of this page, with comparisons of modeling performance between neural ODEs and conventional neural network.***
+***Detailed descriptions of the environments can be found in the last part of this page, with comparisons of modeling performance between neural ODEs and conventional neural network.***

 ***Interested readers can also explore the option of using their own customized environments.
 Detailed instructions can be found below***.